Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 ## Running an Import
 The great news is that your team is now ready to begin the process of running an import.
 It's recommended that your team start with a dry run import and then finally a production run import.
 Dry run imports allow your team to see how the end results of an import will look, identify potential issues, and gain experience before heading into your production run.

+### Considerations for Roll Back Planning
+A common concern that teams have for the final production run is to think through what the rollback plan will be if anything goes wrong with import.
+This is also why we highly recommend doing a dry run to make sure you are able to test the import settings and identity map that you provide to the TFS Database Import Service.

+Rollback for the final production run is fairly simple.
+Before you queue the import, you will be detaching the team project collection from Team Foundation Server which will make it unavailable to your team members.
+If for any reason, you need to roll back the production run and have Team Foundation Server come back online for your team members, you can simply attach the team project collection on-premises again and inform your team that they will continue to work as normal while your team regroups to understand any potential failures.

 ### Queueing an Import

 > [!IMPORTANT]